BMasinde/FlyingR/README.md

 The data
 --------

-*birds* definitions pulled from Flight program in-built datasets and fat mass g randomly generated where initially zero.
+*birds* definitions pulled from Flight program in-built datasets and fat mass randomly generated where initially zero.
+In addition, by default muscle mass was derived as 0.17 fraction of the all-up mass.
 Users's data should have columns named appropriately.
-The package looks for columns named *id, name or species.name*, *bodymass or allupmass*, *wingspan, ws*, *wingarea*, *ordo, order* (which is a factored column with levels 1 or 2 passerines and non-passerines respectively.
-Lastly *fatmass, fat.mass, fat\_mass*.
+The package looks for columns named *id, name or species.name*, *bodymass or allupmass*, *wingspan, ws*, *wingarea*, *ordo, order* (which is a factored column with levels 1 or 2 passerines and non-passerines respectively) *fatmass, fat.mass, fat\_mass* and lastly *muscle\_mass*.

 ``` r
 birds